dgoldman0/homeless/nation_vox/Kaelith/README.md

 * How might Kaelith foster patience in an age of speed?
 * What kind of grief should Kaelith be prepared to hold?
 * What kinds of freedom will Kaelith need to redefine?
-* What should be Kaelith’s first public failure—and how will it respond?
+* What might be Kaelith’s first public failure—and how might it respond?